- in Not Approved by Caroline So

 Overall Rating: 2/10

 First of all, I’m not affiliated with the company and I’m here to reveal the truth behind this MLM brand.
-Second, I’ll share with you the top recommended program that I (and many individuals) suggest when you want to make money online just in case you think Q Science won’t work on your part.
+Second, I’ll share with you the top recommended program that I (and many individuals) suggest when you want to make money online just in case you think Q Sciences won’t work on your part.

 What Is Q Science About?

 Now, an MLM is not necessarily a bad thing.
-Some people are extremely hesitant about this kind of businesses and no one can blame them.
+Some people are extremely hesitant about this kind of business and no one can blame them.
 Although legit, this kind of business model has left negative impressions on many individuals (including me) but before we go further, let me discuss what an MLM is about.

 Many people confuse MLM with a pyramid scheme because of one similarity they have -- the recruitment part.
 When you join a multi-level marketing company (also known as network marketing), you will be asked to invite new members to join your team so you can earn more commissions and incentives.